akshaysharma096/Siamese-Networks/README.md

 - [Omniglot](https://github.com/brendenlake/omniglot), dataset has been used for training the model
   - The dataset has 1623 character classes, each with 20 examples.
-  - The model tries to build a few shot classifier using the ides presented in the paper by **Gregory et. al** for the dataset.
+  - The model tries to build a few shot classifier using the ideas presented in the paper by **Gregory et. al** for the dataset.

 ### Reading
   - [Siamese Neural Networks for One-Shot Image Recognition](https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf)